Sunday, June 15, 2025

 This is a medical condition in which the number of red blood cells is decreased in blood.
 Blood is comprised of cells (red blood cells, white blood cells, and platelets) 45% and plasma 55%.

 Red blood cells mainly consist of hemoglobin.
-Hemoglobin is an iron-containing protein that carries oxygen throughout the body to organs and tissues and transports back carbon dioxide to the lungs from organs and tissues.
-The iron contained in hemoglobin gives red color to the blood.
+Hemoglobin is an iron-containing protein that carries oxygen throughout the body to organs and tissues and transports carbon dioxide back to the lungs from organs and tissues.
+The iron contained in hemoglobin gives the red color to the blood.

 The person who suffers from anemia is called anemic.
-Because of decrement in the number of RBCs or hemoglobin, anemic will have a low amount of oxygen level in blood making them feel cold, painful, tired or fatigued and look pale.
-Normal range of hemoglobin may vary for different age and sex as well as may vary from one medical practice to another.
+Because of a decrease in the number of RBCs or hemoglobin, anemics will have a low amount of oxygen level in the blood, making them feel cold, painful, tired, or fatigued and look pale.
+The normal range of hemoglobin may vary for different ages and sexes, as well as from one medical practice to another.

 Anemia hemoglobin level Normal range for men is 13.5 to 17.5 gm/dL whereas for women is 12.0 to 15.5 gm/dL.
 So, hemoglobin lower than 13.5 gm/dL in men and lower than 12.0 gm/dL in women is regarded as Anemia.